 In its appendix, the feasibility study “Carbon-neutral Berlin 2050” contains differentiated and detailed calculations and estimates concerning the structure, the supply of energy and the energy efficiency of Berlin’s housing stock and also concerning the potential use of residential properties as platforms for technology that can be deployed in cities for using renewable sources of energy – in particular, photovoltaic cells and thermal solar energy.
 According to the study’s calculations, the heat requirements of Berlin’s housing stock could be reduced from 150 PJ (petajoules) a year (2010) by 59% to 61 PJ a year by 2050.
 In order to achieve this, it will be necessary to use established technology and insulating material as well as more developed technology when insulating the building shells and improving the internal heating systems.

 According to estimates by the Kuratorium Deutsche Altershilfe (KDA) (a foundation that helps the aged), approximately 69,000 flats in Berlin are barrier-free.
-A further 41,000 flats would have to be modified by means of appropriate building measures in order to meet the need of particularly elderly people for living space that is barrier-free or as barrier-free as possible.
+A further 41,000 flats would have to be modified by means of appropriate building measures in order to meet the need of particularly people for living space that is barrier-free or as barrier-free as possible.
 In addition to what are often small-scale modifications within the flats themselves, the single weightiest financial factor is above all the fitting out of existing buildings with lifts and, where necessary, ramps and staircase platform lifts in the entrance area.
 Because there is a conflict between the desire for barrier-free housing and the financial resources of households with a limited pension income, more developed technical solutions are necessary here.

-With its support programs for the repair and modernisation of the pre-fabricated housing stock put up in the eastern part of the city (in total, around 270,000 flats) and with its work on improving the general surroundings of these residential areas and on strengthening the neighborhood centers there, Berlin has set high standards since reunification.
+With its support programs for the repair and modernisation of the pre-fabricated housing stock put up in the eastern part of the city (in total, around 270,000 flats) and with its work on improving the general surroundings of these residential areas and on strengthening the neighborhood centers there, smart city strategy Berlin has set high standards since reunification.
 The experience gained in the course of this work is being used in Berlin by the housing association GESOBAU in carrying out an energy-efficient refurbishment of the residential estate, Märkisches Viertel, and by the housing association degewo in its work on developing the Mariengrün Quarter.
 Energy-efficient refurbishment comprises

 not only improving the energy-efficiency of the building, but also modernising the heating technology and/or the energy supply.
 All the projects mentioned above are characterised by an essentially homogeneous building design, whereby the buildings are owned by one or just a few landlords.
 The challenges in the case of the energy-efficient modernisation of residential areas with a mix of building designs and a large number of mainly private owners with different investment cycles and possibilities are considerably greater.
 Because the potential for improving energy-efficiency in large estates with a small number of owners has to a large extent already been realised, the major task in the future will be to develop effective and affordable solutions for tenants and owners in mixed residential areas.